t41372/groq-proxy/README.md

 ## Groq-Proxy: A reverse-engineered API for Groq using NodeJS
 Turn [GroqChat webui](https://groq.com) into a free OpenAI Compatible API.
 Note: you need to login to your own Groq account

+> :warning: This project is still under active development.
+Some features (like sign-in) can be unstable.
 > :warning: all content in this repository is for experimental purposes